|

 Broadway, Saratoga Springs

-We can’t praise the work here enough.
+We cant praise the work here enough.
 The desserts are little, intricate

 meals of chocolate or almond or whatever it is Michael London is